neovide/neovide/README.md

 1. `cargo build --release`
 1. Copy `./targets/release/neovide` to a known location and enjoy.

+If you see an error complaining about DRI3 settings, links in this issue may help. https://github.com/Kethku/neovide/issues/44#issuecomment-578618052

 Note: Currently there seems to be problems with wayland https://github.com/aclysma/skulpin/issues/36.
 Any help would be appreciated.